So, you want to be a writer?

 The Speak Up Conference brings in renowned Christian authors, editors and publishers to help walk participants through the process of preparing a fiction or a nonfiction book proposal for submission beginning with the initial steps, learning to captivate readers with excellent storytelling, and deciding whether self-publishing is an option for you.

-Below you will find in six of the breakout sessions two options that are designed for those in the Writers' Track, and below those you will find two more options that cross over with interest to both writers and speakers.
-Read through the full descriptions, and chose the options that will most benefit your personal goals and ministry.
+Below you will find 12 breakout sessions that are designed for conferees in the Writers' Track, and below those you will find 18 more options that cross over with interest to both writers and speakers.
+For alumni, new sessions are added every year to take you to the next level in your ministry.

 Breakout Session #1